 The Centennial Community & Recreation Association has been around since 1949 and is one of the oldest community organizations in the GTA.
 Founding President William Dempsey outlined its purpose:

 “From the beginning in 1949 there have been people of vision and conviction who have stood firm in the cause of the Centennial Community and Recreation Association.
 Community improvement, preservation of the environment, clean air, open space, the recognition of sound land use development principles aimed at keeping characteristics of the early community, recreation facilities and programs to meet the needs of the people of all ages are continuing objectives.

-CCRA is operated by an elected board of directors from the Centennial Community who volunteer their time.
-The executive meet the first Tuesday of each month, excluding July and August, to carry out the Association’s operations.
+CCRA is run by an elected board of directors from the Centennial community who volunteer their time.
+The executive meets the first Tuesday of each month, excluding July and August, to carry out the association’s operations.

-For over 68 years CCRA has represented the Centennial Community in issues affecting the community.
-CCRA has been a leading force in many local projects and an active voice in the community, attending Ontario Municipal Board hearings to preserve public park spaces and protect Centennial’s natural environment.
-CCRA worked tirelessly to bring the Port Union Waterfront to life and has been instrumental in organizing all-candidates meetings during election campaigns.
+CCRA has been a leading force in many local projects and an active voice in the community at various hearings to preserve public park spaces and protect Centennial’s natural environment.
+The association worked tirelessly to bring the Port Union Waterfront to life and it also organizes all-candidates meetings during elections.

-CCRA By-laws require that an Annual General Meeting of the Association be held each October to elect an executive.
-The term of office for each election is one year.
-To elect members a quorum of 25 voting members must be present.
-The Association is in need of new members to continue to have new ideas, energy and momentum.
-Is this the year you get involved in your community?
+CCRA bylaws require that an Annual General Meeting of the association be held every fall to elect an executive for a one-year term.
+The community association can always use the ideas, support and enthusiasm of new members.
+Is this the year you get involved?
 Join us at a meeting and see what being a member is all about.
-CCRA needs your ideas, support and enthusiasm.

 Help keep the CCRA healthy and active for many years to come!